 Group Insights provide rolling metrics displayed in a dashboard for the last 7, 28 or 60 days, or a custom date range of your choice.
 Metrics are also available for export in a .xls or .csv file for further analysis (we’ll get to that later).

-The “Groups” export shows you the level of activity that’s happening within each group on a daily, weekly and monthly basis.
+The “Groups” export in this tab shows you the level of activity that’s happening within each group on a daily, weekly and monthly basis.
 By using the export to build a simple “heat map” in Microsoft Excel (using pivot tables and conditional formatting), you can find high-performing teams, groups with strong content, and pockets of collaborative behavior already in existence.
-These are calculated with some simple formulates that rank people and content based on the replies and reactions that they’re generating.
+These are calculated with some simple formulas that rank groups based on the replies and reactions that are happening.
 The best way to boost engagement in Workplace is to find what’s working now, support the right behaviors, and offer guidance to those well on their way – but who also need improvement.

 Our heat maps help you run simple calculations that quantify characteristics – as they relate to other groups in your community – that we know drive adoption and long term value.
 From showing you the groups with the most engaging content, to the most interactions between members, these maps will help you reach out to your best use cases and support them 1×1.

 This, once again, is where a strong partnership with group leaders is essential, as you will want to work closely with them on digging into their Group Insights.

 - Email us for our group export heat map calculations

 It’s important to consider your group’s primary use case before determining expectations for growth and member engagement.
 At Talk Social to Me, we know that most groups fall into one of six different categories based on purpose and behavior (such as News, Q&A and special interest groups).
 Each type requires unique benchmarks and measurements; it’s not fair to compare engagement between a group that’s used for companywide news dissemination to one that’s primarily for team collaboration, for example.
 The KPIs will be starkly different.